Multiple Linear Regression#

 \[Y = \theta_0 + \theta_1 X_1 + \theta_2 X_2 \]

-To accomodate the extra predictor variable we need to include an extra regression coefficient.
+To accommodate the extra predictor variable, we need to include an extra regression coefficient.
 This is still considered a linear regression model because we are combining the effects of these predictor variables in a linear (additive) manner.

 Let’s look at an example where we model the effect of both age and height on weight.